 Being one more than 24 in number.

-Fast forward to current reality: I’m not a super model, going to the mall is an annoying task and I do drive my own car that I also have to pay for (+ car insurance + maintenance + gas).
+Fast forward to current reality: I’m not a supermodel, going to the mall is an annoying task, and I do drive my car that I also have to pay for (+ car insurance + maintenance + gas).
 I am not here to complain though.
 I am extremely blessed to have done the things I’ve done in my 25 years on this earth.
-My younger self would be so amazed with the things we’ve accomplished thus far.
-Forget supermodel, I partake in a love story even Taylor Swift hasn’t even written about yet.
+My younger self would be so amazed by the things we’ve accomplished thus far.
+Forget supermodel; I partake in a love story even Taylor Swift hasn’t even written about yet.
 I’ve traveled for free to different countries for the love of science, swam with sharks and have some amazing people in my life.
 All of that + my relationship with God has built the foundation of what people know as Keeli – a petite sweet individual that still eats way too many donuts, can quote Mean Girls every single day and chooses optimism over stress.
 Every day I witness daylight is a blessing.
 I have learned to accept my mistakes and not beat myself about them.
 And, I am still learning.
-Learning that friends grow apart, not to overly invest in relationships that are one sided or that giving your all doesn’t mean you’ll get the same equal return.
-I’m learning that doubt is a normal feeling to have when presented with huge responsibilities but having the confidence to overcome the doubt plays a part on how successful your results will be.
+Learning that friends grow apart, not to overly invest in relationships that are one-sided or that giving your all doesn’t mean you’ll get the same equal return.
+I’m learning that doubt is a normal feeling to have when presented with huge responsibilities but having the confidence to overcome the doubt plays a part in how successful your results will be.

 Edited by @joshuaperrin_